Buildings and Contents Insurance both come under the bracket of Home Insurance and can either be bought separately or as a combined policy.

 What does it cover?

-Most policies cover all of your personal belongings, including furniture, jewellery and electronic goods.
-However, some insurers offer different levels of insurance, but you will usually be covered for theft, fire and flood.
+Most policies cover all your personal belongings, including furniture, jewellery and electronic goods.

-You may also have the option to add on extras, such as Accidental Damage or Personal Possessions (i.e. items you take outside of your home).
+You will also have the option to add on extras, such as Accidental Damage or cover for items away from the home (Personal Possessions Cover).

 Your valuables and higher-value items